mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ![](img/monitoring.png)

-The Monitoring Infrastructure section is the DEV Portal area dedicated to the control and monitoring of its infrastructure.
+The Monitoring Infrastructure section is the Developers Console area dedicated to the control and monitoring of its infrastructure.

 The area is divided by the number of environments existing in that specific project.
 And it is possible to change the environment to be monitored via a tab in the top menu.